Fishmore Hall Hotel: John Hooper Holder

 John Hooper Holder was the major builder of Fishmore Hall.
 In the early years it was called Stanton (or Staunton) Lacy House as the map on the right shows.
 He made substantial alterations and additions in about 1820.

 John Hooper Holder was born in 1779 in Dorking Surrey.
 He was the son of William Thorpe Holder and Philippa Eliot Hooper.
 His father died in 1787 when he was only eight years old and the family moved to Bath where he lived with his mother and siblings.
 He knew Jane Austen and is mentioned in her letters.
 His uncle was James Holder who lived at Ashe Park near Jane Austen’s home Steventon rectory and was a close friend of her parents.
 When John was 21 he went to a Ball at Hurstbourne Park.
 Jane Austen had also been invited and when writing to her sister Cassandra, Jane mentions that he had been one of her dance partners.

-In 1808 John married Elizabeth Hewett but unfortunately she died two years later.
+In 1808 Holder married Elizabeth Hewett, who died two years later.
 He then married Anne Ekins in 1812 who Jane Austen mentions several times in her letters.
 They lived at Cerney House in Gloucestershire for some time and then in about 1820 came to live at Fishmore Hall.
 They lived there until about 1840 and then went to Devon.
 A sale notice was placed in the newspapers in 1840 which is shown below.